proknow/proknow-python/README.md

 ### Mac OSX

-Use the following steps if you need to be able to package the project to publish on PyPi or if you need to build the documentation.
+#### Initializing a Development Environment

-1. Install the latest version of python.
+1. Install the latest version of Python 3.8.
 This will be installed alongside the version that your operating system provides.
-2. Run the following to install/upgrade `pip`, `setuptools`, `wheel`, `twine`, `pipenv`.
+2. Run the following.
 ```
+$ python3 -m venv env
+$ source env/bin/activate
-python3 -m pip install --upgrade pip setuptools wheel twine pipenv
+(env) $ pip install --upgrade pip
+(env) $ pip install -r requirements.txt
+(env) $ pip install -e .
 ```

-3. Initialize a virtual environment using `pipenv`.
+Deactivate your virtual environment with the `deactivate` command.
+As long as the environment is not removed, you may start sessions simply with the command `source env/bin/activate`.

+**Note**: If you wish to update the requirements with new or updated packages, run the following.

 ```
-pipenv install --dev
+(env) $ pip freeze --exclude-editable > requirements.txt
 ```
-4. Activate the virtual environment using `pipenv shell`.

 #### Testing